sanjay-namdeo/notes/reactjs/react-testing-library.md

 /**findAllBy:**/ Query methods in this category return a promise which resolves to an array of elements when any elements are found which match the given query.
 The promise is rejected if no elements are found after a default timeout of 1000ms

 ### When To Use Which Query Variant
-Just in case its not clear from the above description, if you want to select an element that is rendered after an asynchronous operation, use the findBy** or findByAll** variants.
+Just in case it's not clear from the above description, if you want to select an element that is rendered after an asynchronous operation, use the findBy** or findByAll** variants.

 If you want to assert that some element should not be in the DOM, use queryBy** or queryByAll** variants.
-Otherwise use getBy** and getByAll** variants.
+Otherwise, use getBy** and getByAll** variants.

 ### Assertive Functions
 In our first test written above, we used a method named toBeInTheDocument to check if the h1 element was in the DOM or not.
 This is an assertive function that is used on the right side of an assertion.